 - Dehydration causing reduced ability for the urinary system to excrete water-soluble breakdown products of hormones (18)

 - Reduced detoxification in the lymphatic system (a network of vessels that run just under the skin alongside our blood vessels) and skin (19)

 So when taking the functional medicine approach, looking at all systems of detoxification, not just the skin, is essential.
 Pinpointing what pathways in the detoxification system are under-performing will determine what treatment is required.
 Whether that’s to support digestion to eliminate constipation, or provide herbs and nutrients to support the liver’s ability to break down and eliminate hormones, to ensuring the person is well hydrated.

 The Melbourne Functional Medicine approach to acne

 CASE EXAMPLE: Sally

-Six months ago, Sally, a health professional from Melbourne, experienced a terrible bacterial infection in her throat, and needed to take several rounds of antibiotics to deal with the infection.
+Six months ago, Sally, a health professional from Melbourne, experienced a terrible bacterial infection in her throat and needed to take several rounds of antibiotics to deal with the infection.
 Since then, her bowels haven’t functioned the way that they used to.
 She became constipated, only moving her bowels every 2-3 days.
 Shortly after, Sally started getting a lot of pimples on her face around her jawline.
-For Sally, having regular bowel movements was important to help eliminate broken down hormones rather than have them recirculate and disrupt her normal hormonal balance.
+For Sally, having regular bowel movements was essential to help eliminate broken down hormones rather than have them recirculate and disrupt her normal hormonal balance.
 So once Sally’s constipation was addressed, her skin cleared up.

 The connection between acne and stress